An Online Safety Advisor will be in touch within 24 hours

 5.3 However, you should be aware that:

-5.3.1 depending on the nature of the content, statements may represent the opinion of the speaker or presenter rather than a statement of fact (and may not necessarily reflect our opinion);
+5.3.1 depending on the nature of the content, statements may represent the opinion of the speaker, presenter or author rather than a statement of fact (and may not necessarily reflect our opinion);

 6.1 You can pay by card or by invoice: